 Course Guidelines for Students Admitted to B.B.A.
 Co-op Programs from other UTSC Programs

-Students requesting admission after first year must request ONLY ONE Management Co-op Subject POSt on ACORN.
+Students requesting admission after the first year must request ONLY ONE Management Co-op Subject POSt on ACORN.
 Students may apply at the end of the Winter semester and/or at the end of the Summer semester.
 Application for admission will be considered only for the round during which the student has made the Subject POSt request.

 The minimum Cumulative Grade Point Average (CGPA) for Program admission is calculated for each application period, and is based on University of Toronto courses only.
 Normally, the minimum CGPA requirement for Co-op Programs will be higher than for non Co-op Programs.
 Decisions are made when all grades have been received.